hasura/ndc-sdk-go/README.md

 - Authentication
 - Observability with OpenTelemetry and Prometheus

+## Quick start

+Checkout the [generation tool](cmd/ndc-go-sdk) to quickly setup and develop data connectors.

 ## Using this SDK

 The SDK exports a `Start` function, which takes a `connector` object, that is an object that implements the `Connector` interface defined in [connector/types.go](connector/types.go)